TheExpertNoob/Brew.NET/README.md

   - Allow to load NACP files directly

-  - Direct conversion from NRO to NSP, or any easy way to create NRO forwarders

-  - Conversion from XCI to NSP

   - Add updates or add-on content support

+  - Allow signing NCA headers and ACID with self-generated keys.

 - IMPORTANT

   - Installing and running NSPs can get you banned.
 Although this NSPs are not titlekey-encrypted (ovbiously), using them can be dangerous.

-  - If the NSP doesn't run on your console, it can be for various reasons: used a title ID which is smallet than the NPDM's max title ID, not using a correct key generation...
+  - If the NSP doesn't run on your console, it can be for various reasons: used a title ID which is smaller than the NPDM's max title ID, not using a correct key generation...

-  - Don't try building titles which ask for a user, because they could fail as generated NSPs don't ask for a user.

   - For the build process the program creates a temporary directory on the same folder as the EXE.
 Don't try messing up with that folder or deleting it while the NSP making process, because it could crash the program.
 Anyway, reopening the program should reset the directory.